ibm-ai-education/timeseries-rnn-lab-part2/README.md

 2.3 Scroll down to the **Associated services** section.
 Click on **Add Service**, select **Watson** and then click the **Add** link in the **Machine Learning** tile

-2.4 If the **Existing** tab is enabled click on it and then select your existing instance from the drop down.
+2.4 If the **Existing** tab is enabled, click on it and then select your existing instance from the drop down.
 Click **Select** and skip to step 2.6.

 2.5 If you don't have an existing Machine Learning instance click on the **New** tab , select the **Lite plan** and then click **Create**.
 Click on **Confirm** when prompted.